Types of Kinship Care

 Consent of Health Care Affidavit:

-Provides relative caregivers with documentation to make medicial decisions for the child.
+Provides relative caregivers with documentation to make medical decisions for the child.

 Medical Information Sheet:

-Useful tool for gathering and organizing information about the child.
+Useful tool to gather and organize information about the child.

-Provides relative caregivers assistance in enrolling the child in school and allows the relative caregiver to be an advocate for the child in school matters.
+Allows relative caregivers to advocate for child in school matters.